Tennis player with tennis elbow

 What is Tennis Elbow?

-Tennis Elbow, also known as lateral epicondylitis, occurs when the tendons that connect the elbow to the muscles of the forearm suffer injury or wear and tear.
-NJ Spine and Ortho is here to help you understand this condition and your treatment options.
+Tennis elbow impacts the tendons that connect the elbow to the forearm muscles.
+This tendon experiences wear and tear and is commonly seen in tennis players who regularly exercise this area of the body.
+NJ Spine and Orthopedic is here to help you understand this condition and your treatment options.

 Your elbow is a hinge joint.
-The strong bone of the humerus (or upper arm) meets with the more delicate bones of the forearm (i.e. the ulna and radius) to create the elbow.
+The strong bone of the humerus (or upper arm) meets with the more delicate bones of the forearm (i.e., the ulna and radius) to create the elbow.
 With the aid of tendons and muscles, your elbow can flex or extend the forearm.
-It can also rotate the radius to allow you to turn your hand palm-side up.
+It can also rotate the radius to let you turn your hand palm-side up.

 The primary difference between the two?